 For more information, see: .NET Memory Analysis: Go to Source in Visual Studio 2013 Update 3.

 You can now debug NET Native x86 applications, and debug memory dumps from .NET Native apps.
 (Minimum edition: Express)

 Importing and exporting Internet Explorer profiling sessions

-The Performance and Diagnostics hub can open profiling sessions (.diagsession files) that were exported from F12 tools in the latest developer preview of Internet Explorer 11.
+The Performance and Diagnostics hub can open profiling sessions (.diagsession files) exported from F12 tools in the latest developer preview of Internet Explorer 11.
 (Minimum edition: Express for Windows)

 For more information, see: Performance and Diagnostics Hub in Visual Studio 2013.

-This tool provides data on which functions are using the CPU, so you can make decisions about where to focus your optimization efforts to achieve the best performance.
+This tool provides data for specific functions that are using the CPU, so you can make decisions about where to focus your optimization efforts to achieve the best performance.

 Navigate to source

 You can now navigate from a function name in the Call Tree to the line of source code where the function is defined, so you can easily see the code that is using CPU in your application.
 (Minimum edition: Express for Windows)